 Our agent’s “strategy”: a mapping from state→distribution over actions.
 Parameterized by \(\theta\) (e.g. the weights of a neural net).

-Now, if we knew \(P\) and \(R\) and their functional forms were tractable, we could use dynamic programming to solve the MDP.
-Let’s assume we don’t know them.
+If we knew \(P\) and \(R\), and their functional forms were tractable, we could solve the MDP using dynamic programming.
+Let’s assume we don’t know those functions.

 We want to maximize the expected return. \[